THE SADNESS OF ELON MUSK

 But there’s a problem, he explains.

-And that‘s why — the real reason, he says — he’s involved in Neuralink, the state-of-the-art brain-machine interface using soft, flexible polymer electrodes threaded into the brain, fusing the human connectome with the telecosm.
+And that‘s why — the real reason, he says — he’s involved in Neuralink: brain/machine-interface using soft, flexible polymer electrodes threaded through the brain to fuse the human connectome with the telecosm.

-Is there a contradiction here?
-Why, if he thinks digital intelligence is such a threat, is he investing in DeepMind, Google’s AI subsidiary, and devoting so much of his legendary problem-solving ingenuity to the interface problem, the bandwidth problem, of being merely human?
+Obviously there’s an apparent contradiction here, and he anticipates the question.
+Why, if he thinks artificial intelligence is such a threat, is he investing in DeepMind, Google’s AI subsidiary, and devoting so much of his legendary problem-solving ingenuity to the interface problem, the bandwidth problem, of being merely human?

 Elon is three steps ahead of you.